breylaude/breylaude.com/content/post/software-design-by-trial-and-error.md

 +++
-title = "Agile"
-description = ""
-tags = [
+title = "Software Design by Trial and Error" description = "" tags = [
-    "Agile",
-    "Thoughts",
-    "Software",
+    "agile",
 ]
 date = "2022-02-18"
 categories = [
-    "Software Development"
+    "software"
 ]
 +++

 Me and my friends often talk about software design.
-They're skeptic about Agile Software Design, calling it *“software design by trial and error”*.
+They're skeptic about **Agile Software Design**, calling it *“software design by trial and error”*.

 I share their criticism.